Learning 1-Dimensional Submanifolds for Subsequent Inference on Random Dot Product Graphs: Introduction

 To learn submanifolds of latent positions, we apply the popular manifold learning procedure Isomap \cite{isomap:2000} to a set of estimated latent positions.
 Because these estimates need not lie on the manifold of interest, the traditional analysis of Isomap convergence \cite{Bernstein&etal:2000} does not apply.
 To address this difficulty, we present a novel analysis of Isomap convergence in the presence of noise.

 In what follows, Section~\ref{rdpg} contains a succinct exposition of random dot product graphs.
-Section~\ref{test1} describes a simple $1$-sample testing problem and proposes tests for three situations: an unrestricted test in the ambient space, a restricted test when the $1$-dimensional submanifold of latent positions is known, and a restricted test when the submanifold is not known.
+Sections~\ref{test1} and~\ref{test2} describe $1$- and $2$-sample testing problems.
+Tests are proposed for three situations: an unrestricted test in the ambient space, a restricted test when the $1$-dimensional submanifold of latent positions is known, and a restricted test when the submanifold is not known.
 Section~\ref{isomap} contains our convergence analysis of Isomap, which may be of independent interest.
 Section~\ref{power} compares the power of the two restricted tests.
+Section~\ref{app} applies our methods to the study of the {\em Drosophila}\/ larval mushroom body connectome.
 Section~\ref{discuss} concludes.